Skip to main content

 return -1

-# Calculate sum of first window
+# Initialize: compute the sum of the first window

 window_sum = sum(arr[:k])